Hot tent camping for winter camping - What is it forHow warm is a hot tent

 Standing up makes you feel the hottest in a tent because heat rises.
 You can manage the temperature inside the tent by learning how to use the damper and draft control.
 To move the warm air around the tent, you can also use Mr. Heater's hunting buddy heater, which is a portable propane heater.

-The kind of wood you burn is another factor that will aid with temperature control.
-Compared to softwoods like pine, hardwoods like oak and maple often emit greater heat.
-They'll burn much longer, as well.
-Additionally, wood burns hotter on average, the drier it is.
+Another factor that aids with temperature control is the kind of wood you burn.
+Compared to softwoods like pine, hardwoods like oak and maple often emit greater heat and burn much longer.
+Additionally, wood burns hotter on average the drier it is.

 Sleeping in a Hot Tent